dalehenrich/gsApplicationTools/docs/gettingStarted.md

 which, records the gem pid in a file, sets the statmonitor cache name, enables remote breakpoint handling, puts the gem in [manual transaction mode](#manual-transaction-mode), starts a **TransactionBacklog** handler, and enables **AlmostOutOrMemory** handling.

-The `startServerOn:` is called by both the `scriptStartServiceOn:` method and `interactiveStartServiceOn:transactionMode:` method.
+The `startServerOn:` method is called by both the `scriptStartServiceOn:` method and the `interactiveStartServiceOn:transactionMode:` method.

-This method is expected to block the main process:
+This method is expected to block the main Smalltalk process in the *gem*:

 ```Smalltalk
 startServerOn: portOrNil